YellowJacketLinux/yjl-sysusers/README.md

 SystemD related users.
 When possible, non-SystemD system-related users should be kept below 100 when possible but that may not always be possible.

-In YJL, the range 180-199 is used for SystemD related users and groups.
+In YJL, the range 180--199 is used for SystemD related users and groups.

-In YJL, the range 200-299 is reserved for future special interest use.
+In YJL, the range 200--299 is reserved for future special interest use.

-In YJL, the range 300-399 is used for cases when the requested UID/GID is already in use on the system.
+In YJL, the range 300--399 is used for cases when the requested UID/GID is already in use on the system.
 Normally that will not happen, but there may be cases when a system administrator need to use a specific UID/GID for something else.

-The JSON file thus should not specify IDs in the 200-399 range.
+The JSON file thus should not specify IDs in the 200-399 range, however the 200--299 range *could* be used in the future for special interest needs.

-In YJL, the range 400-499 is reserved for YJL specific use cases, such as UID/GID 450 for the TeXLive administrator.
+In YJL, the range 400--499 is reserved for YJL specific use cases, such as UID/GID 450 for the TeXLive administrator.

-In YJL, the range 500-999 is for System Adminstrator to use for their own non-human user needs.
+In YJL, the range 500--999 is for System Adminstrator to use for their own non-human user needs.
 The JSON file thus should not specify IDs above 499 with the noted exception of `nobody` and `nogroup`.

+#### User Comment

+When the object has a `uid` it *should* also have a `comment` property that describes the purpose of the account although that is not strictly necessary.

+For system users, I am restricting the comments to 7-bit ASCII printable characters excluding the `\`, `#`, and `:` characters, and restricting it to 48 characters in length.

+#### Homedir

+When the object has a `uid` it *may* also have a `homedir` property.
+The property __MUST__ be a legal absolute file path starting with a `/` and __MUST NOT__ include white space.
+Best practice, each directory name should be lower case `[a-z]` and Linux FHS compliant for the purpose of the system user account.

+#### Shell

+When the object has a `homedir` it *may* also have a `shell` property, although in most cases it likely will not.

+If the shell is not in `/etc/shells` then `/bin/false` will be used.
+The entries `/bin/bash` and `/bin/sh` are *always* valid on GNU/Linux systems, so the JSON file is restricted to those values for the `shell` property.

+#### Skeleton Files

+When the object has a `shell` property it *may* alsi have a `skel` property.
+This is a boolean property.
+If present *and* it evaluates to `true`, then the home directory will be created and the contents of `/etc/skel` copied to it.